ampify-io/duda-docs/docs/about_amp.md

 4. Google makes sure that the AMP page is valid, and if it is - it stores it optimizes it and stores it in the AMP cache.
 5. From that moment on, whenever the page is showing up in the Google search results in mobile, Google will serve the Ampified version, with all its acceleration benefits.

-## Updating an Ampified page
+## Updating an ampified page
-* Whenever Google indexes a webpage, Ampify updates the Ampified version and serves it to Google, which updates it in the AMP cache.
+* Whenever Google indexes a webpage, Ampify updates the ampified version and serves it to Google, which updates it in the AMP cache.
+This is how your AMP pages continue to be up to date.
-* Manual updating of the Ampified page from within the dashboard is possible, however it can take up to several days to Google to also pull that version to its cache.
-This can cause a delay in the time it takes for Ampified pages to update.
+* Manual updating of the ampified page from within the dashboard is possible, however it **can take up to several days for Google to also pull that version to its cache**.
+This can cause a delay in the time it takes for the publiched AMP pages to update.
 The actual delay depends on multiple factors, but the rule-of-thumb is that the more visits a page has - the more frequently it's updated.

 One way to expedite this process is to click the re-index button in the site's search console.